CMMC Consultant Guide

 What to ask: "Of your last 20 clients, how many passed the C3PAO assessment on the first attempt?"

-6 Critical Questions to Ask Before Hiring
+The 6 Questions You Have to Ask

 Question 1: "How many CMMC Level 2 assessments have you supported?"